Obesity has become a common problem amongst horses and ponies in the UK.

 We may feed a quiet, laid back horse more hard food in an attempt to change its character and make it more energetic and lively.

-Horses and ponies that look "well" are usually overweight or obese and therefore will feel lazy.
+Horses and ponies that look "well" are usually overweight or even obese and therefore will feel lazy when ridden.
 Feeding overweight horses more energy foods to try to make them a livelier ride usually just results in the horse gaining more weight and as a result making it even lazier.

 Horses that are kept stabled all day do not use up as much energy as a horse out at grass as it is standing still for most of the day.